We welcome the aviation community, the general public, or our staff suggesting improvements to improve aviation safety.

 - Is it consistent with international practice?

-- Is it to be based upon consultation with industry and other affected groups?
+- Has there been consultation with industry and other affected groups?

 - Does it provide a basis for measuring compliance and allow for enforcement when necessary?